 Rakshabandhan – a single word with millions of emotions.
 This word fills our hearts with a lot of emotions and love towards our brothers/sisters.

-Rakshabandhan aka Rakhi is considered to be the most divine and celebrated festival strengthening the brother-sister bond.
-It is celebrated on the last day of the Hindu Lunar Calendar month of Shraavana (also called Saawan Ka Mahina), which generally falls in the month of August.
+Rakshabandhan aka Rakhi is an Indian festival which is considered to be the most divine and celebrated festival strengthening the brother sister love and bond.
+Raksha bandhan day is celebrated on the last day of the Hindu Lunar Calendar month of Shraavana (also called Saawan Ka Mahina), which generally falls in the month of August.

 This lovely expression “Raksha Bandhan” is taken from the Sanskrit language which means “the bond of protection, obligation and care”.